ayyo2765/dynamo-testnet-box/README.md

 ## Creating wallets

 ```
-dynamo-cli-test -datadir=1 createwallet wallet1
+coin-cli -datadir=1 createwallet wallet1
 ```

 ```
-dynamo-cli-test -datadir=2 createwallet wallet2
+coin-cli -datadir=2 createwallet wallet2
 ```

 ## Generating blocks

-Normally on the live, real, dynamo network, blocks are generated, on average, every 15 seconds.
-Since this testnet-in-box uses Dynamo's (dynamod), we are able to generate a block on a private network instantly using a simple command.
+Normally on the live, real, network, blocks are generated, on average, every 15 seconds.
+Since this testnet-in-box uses a private network, we are able to generate a block instantly using a simple command.

 To generate a block: